belgianmobileid/doc/_OIDC/confirmation.md

 <b><code>POST https://idp.<i><b>[e2e/prd]</b></i>.itsme.services/v2/token</code></b>

 To assert the identity of the user, the <code>code</code> received previously needs to be exchanged for an ID token and access token.
 During this step, your application has to authenticate itself to our server using the public- and private-key pair method.

+<aside class="notice">The parameters below must be included in the body of the POST request, not in the query string.</aside>

 ### Parameters